 Form of the transaction

-In some circumstances, depending on the nature and value of the transaction, enhanced due diligence may be appropriate.
+In some circumstances, depending on the nature, value and/or geographic location of the transaction, enhanced due diligence may be appropriate.

 Source of funds